WARREN COUNTY

 Notes

-Butterworth The station was located at the bottom of the pasture of what was the Butterworth (Foster?)
-Stone House off Butterworth Road.
-It was downstream from the Butterworth Girl Scout Camp, Maineville.
-Tim Butterworth writes: "My ancestors gave the land for the track and the station, and Clarkson Butterworth, who may have done some of the surveying, was given a pass to ride free on the railroad for his lifetime plus 2 days."
+Butterworth The privately-built station was located at the bottom of the pasture of what was the Butterworth Stone House off Butterworth Road.
+The location is mile mark 38.6 out of Xenia on what is now the LM State Park Trail.
+It was just downstream from the Butterworth Girl Scout Camp, Maineville.
+Tim Butterworth writes: "My ancestors gave the land for the track and the station.
+Henry Thomas Butterworth owned the land, donated the ROW, and provided the water for the water and flag stop.
+He was hired by the LMRR to engineer the tracks for some sections, and to supervise the construction.
+His wife Nancy was paid to feed the 40 workers who did the work.
+Both H.T. and Nancy got passes to ride free on the railroad for their lifetimes plus two days."

 Corwin